-Citizens, customers, Elected Members, Council staff, statutory agencies, community and voluntary organisations, businesses, those who work in /visit the Borough.
+Customers, Elected Members, Staff Members, Statutory agencies, Community and Voluntary organisations, citizens, businesses, those who work in /visit the Borough.

 Are there any other policies with a bearing on this policy?
 If so, please identify them and how they impact on this policy.